keyonesis/steam-accounting-bookmarklet/README.md

 Limitations/Known Issues
 ------------------------
-Steam does track key redemptions (from game bundles, retail purchase, etc), but has no way of knowing how much you paid for it, so those costs are excluded.
+Steam does track key redemptions (from game bundles, retail purchase, etc.), but has no way of knowing how much you paid for it, so those costs are excluded.

 I just do not know what happens if you use a voucher for adding Steam funds.
 Perhaps you won't see the funds adding to your balance...
 Let me know!

 Authors